Source description last updated: 25 February 2022

 “The Heinrich Böll Foundation is part of the Green political movement that has developed worldwide as a response to the traditional politics of socialism, liberalism, and conservatism.
 Our main tenets are ecology and sustainability, democracy and human rights, self-determination and justice.
 We place particular emphasis on gender democracy, meaning social emancipation and equal rights for women and men.
 We are also committed to equal rights for cultural and ethnic minorities and to the societal and political participation of immigrants.
 Finally, we promote non-violence and proactive peace policies. […]

 Our namesake, the writer and Nobel Prize laureate Heinrich Böll, personifies the values we stand for: defence of freedom, civic courage, tolerance, open debate, and the valuation of art and culture as independent spheres of thought and action.”
-(Heinrich-Böll-Stiftung: Who we are, what we do, undated)
+(Heinrich-Böll-Stiftung: Mission Statement, undated)

 Funding: